Can You Sell a House During Bankruptcy in Florida?

 - 1Consult your bankruptcy attorney about selling.
 They'll determine whether a sale benefits your case and which motions to file.

 - 2Get a cash offer from FL Home Buyers.
-We provide a written offer the court can review, along with proof of funds.
+We provide a written offer the court can review, along with documentation of available closing funds.

 - 3File a motion with the court to sell the property.
 Your attorney handles the paperwork.